 Today, Stanford is technically back to normal after COVID-19.
 But it will never be the same.
 Sometimes, I like to walk up and down the Row.
 Even in the daytime, you can feel the missing energy, the ghosts humming in the white columns.

-One weekend last fall, there were two parties on the same day, like old times.
+One weekend last fall, there were two parties on the same day, just like in the old times.
 One of the parties was KAbo, the same party that sparked JP’s island-building escapades in the 1990s.
 With Kappa Alpha on probation, the party is technically hosted by the themeless house next door.
 Still, it was a beautiful day.
 The girls wore bikini tops and carried drinks with plastic umbrellas.
 Someone had set up a patch of sand on the lawn.
 We partied outside, on the edge of the dry lake.

 I met one current Kappa Alpha brother who lamented the lime green wristbands we were all wearing.
 “I wish we could invite everyone,” he said, “but it’s too dangerous now.”
 A resident of the host house was checking names at the door.